Museum of New Zealand Te Papa Tongarewa

 The successful applicant will:

-- Register collection items/taonga, recording core information so they can be identified, located and managed
+- register Photography collection items/taonga, recording core information so they can be id entified, located and managed

 To be successful in the role, you'll bring:

-- A tertiary qualification in museums studies and relevant subject in humanities such as Māori or Pacific studies, Anthropology or Geography
+- a tertiary qualification in museums studies and relevant subject in humanities such as Māori or Pacific studies, art history, anthropology or geography

-- At least five years' experience in a collection management or registration role, with a sound working knowledge of museum collection management practices and digital information management systems
+- sound working knowledge of museum collection management practices and digital information management systems

 Questions about this position can be sent to Anne Peranteau, Manager Collection Care Practice, AnneP@tepapa.govt.nz